-- Some health professionals believe that Morgellons disease is a specific condition that needs to be confirmed by future research.
+Some health professionals believe that Morgellons disease is a

+  specific condition that needs to be confirmed by research.

-- Some health professionals believe that signs and symptoms of Morgellons disease are caused by another condition, often mental illness.
+  - Some health professionals believe that signs and symptoms of

+  Morgellons disease are caused by another condition, often mental

+  illness.

-- Other health professionals don't acknowledge Morgellons disease or are reserving judgment until more is known about the condition.
+  - Other health professionals don't acknowledge Morgellons disease or are

+  reserving judgment until more is known about the condition.

-Some people who suspect they have Morgellons disease claim they've been ignored or dismissed as fakers.
-In contrast, some doctors say that people who report signs and symptoms of Morgellons disease typically resist other explanations for their condition.
+  Some people who suspect they have Morgellons disease claim they've been

+  ignored or dismissed as fakers.
+In contrast, some doctors say that

+  people who report signs and symptoms of Morgellons disease typically

+  resist other explanations for their condition.

   The signs and symptoms linked to Morgellons disease can be distressing.

-Even though health professionals may disagree about the nature of the condition, you deserve compassionate treatment.
-To manage your signs and symptoms:
+  Even though health professionals may disagree about the nature of the

+  condition, you deserve compassionate treatment.
+To manage your signs and

+  symptoms:

   - Establish a caring health care team.
-Find a doctor who acknowledges your concerns and does a thorough examination and talks through treatment options with you and works with a multidisciplinary team.
+Find a doctor who acknowledges

+  your concerns, does a thorough examination and talks through treatment

+  options with you and works with a multidisciplinary team.

   - Be patient.
-Your doctor will likely look for known conditions that point to evidence-based treatments before considering a diagnosis of Morgellons disease.
+Your doctor will likely look for known conditions that

+  point to evidence-based treatments before considering a diagnosis of

+  Morgellons disease.